Do You Finish What You Start Doing?

 2. Make your priorities before you start.
 What is more important now?

-3. Whenever you feel that you are losing enthusiasm and interest, start thinking about the benefits, and how what you are doing will benefit and improve your life, and other people’s lives.
+3. Whenever you feel that you are losing enthusiasm and interest, start thinking about the benefits and how your actions will benefit and improve your life and other people’s lives.

-I won’t tell you, “Stick with what you are doing, no matter what”, because if you need to be told these words, it means that you lack self discipline and perseverance, and these words won’t help you.
+I won’t tell you, “Stick with what you are doing, no matter what,” because if you need to be told these words, it means that you lack self-discipline and perseverance, and these words won’t help you.

-You need some measure of self-discipline, and also a strong incentive to start.
-How can you develop self-discipline and perseverance, if you lack the ability to persevere?
+You need some measure of self-discipline and also a strong incentive to start.
+How can you develop self-discipline and perseverance if you lack the ability to persevere?

 Self-Discipline and Perseverance Help You Finish What You Start

-I will not speak about these exercises in this article, since I have written about them in other articles.
+I will not speak about these exercises in this article since I have written about them in other articles.

 For more detailed information, exercises and instructions, I would recommend that you read the book Willpower and Self Discipline, which you can find at this website.